nathanlarsen1/RecoveryProcessNISTIncidentResponseLifecycle/README.md

 <h2>Summary</h2>

 In this excerise, I demonstrated researching vital information as a Cybersecurity Analyst.
-This example displayed how important it is to have a plan and the necessity to review and refine it.
+This example displayed how important it is to have a incident response plan and the necessity to review and refine it.